DataDog/datadog-api-client-java/api_docs/v1/SyntheticsApi.md

 > SyntheticsTriggerCITestsResponse triggerCITests(body);

-Trigger some Synthetics tests for CI
+Trigger tests from CI/CD pipelines

 Trigger a set of Synthetics tests for continuous integration.